mili-tan/ArashiDNS.Aoi/README.md

 ##### Linux

-- Running `nohup ./Arashi.Aoi & ` or use `screen` , It may be not a very good idea, but it just works.
+- Running `nohup ./Arashi.Aoi --upstream 127.0.0.1 &` or use `screen` , It may be not a very good idea, but it just works.
 - Use [supervisor](http://supervisord.org/), [pm2](https://pm2.keymetrics.io/), [monit](https://mmonit.com/monit/), [gosuv](https://github.com/codeskyblue/gosuv), or [systemd](https://systemd.io/) as process daemon and keeping ArashiDNS.Aoi running.

 ## Protocol Compatibility